Why you should wait to change or cancel your flight if you want your money back

 Before explaining why it pays to be patient when it comes to cancelling your flight, let’s review the two types of modifications that can be made to your travel plans.

 A voluntary change refers to — you guessed it — any modification that you decide to make, regardless of the reason.
-Say you want to leave a day earlier for Paris or take a later flight to Atlanta; those would both be considered voluntary changes.
+Say you want to leave a day earlier for Paris for example or take a later flight; those would both be considered voluntary changes.

-Likewise, if you decide to cancel your ticket because you’re no longer comfortable travelling (again, regardless of the reason), that’d also be considered a voluntary change.
+Likewise, if you decide to cancel your ticket because you’re no longer comfortable travelling or what you were originally travelling to experience is closed or modified (again, regardless of the reason), that’d also be considered a voluntary change.

-Likewise, if your flight is delayed significantly that’d also be considered an involuntary change.
+Likewise, if your flight is delayed significantly or cancelled on the day of departure due to weather, operational issues or other last-minute problems, that’d also be considered an involuntary change.

 Why it pays to wait until the last minute to cancel your flight

-So, you’ve decided that you no longer want to fly due to the coronavirus.
-(We fully support that decision).
+So, you’ve decided that you no longer want to fly — due to your own comfort levels or ongoing travel restrictions.
 The next thing to do is to wait and be patient.
-Don’t call your airline and cancel your flight.
+Don’t call your airline and cancel your flight right away.

 Why?
 Because if you called your airline now, you’d be making a voluntary cancellation of your reservation.
 In that case, the airline has no obligation to refund your ticket, no matter the reason you’re nixing your plans to fly.

 And that’s your key to unlocking a full refund for your flight.
-Once the airline cancels your flight, then your protections kick in.
+Once the airline cancels your flight, then the DOT protections kick in.

-Many airlines are only cancelling flights at the last minute (within 48 hours of departure).
-And if you’re looking for a refund, you’re only eligible when the airline makes the cancellation first.
+Airlines are continually updating their schedules due to the ongoing pandemic.
+In some cases, these changes or cancellations happen a few weeks before your scheduled departure, though some airlines are only cancelling flights at the last minute (within 48 hours of departure).
+And if you’re looking for a refund, you’re only eligible when the airline makes the first move.

 Best strategy to making free changes and cancellations to your flight

-Understandably, there are lots of people looking to postpone or cancel their upcoming travel plans.
-Many are taking advantage of the fact that most airlines are offering free changes in light of the coronavirus.
+Understandably, there are lots of people looking to postpone or cancel their upcoming travel plans giving the ongoing surge in coronavirus cases around the world.
+Many are taking advantage of the fact that most airlines have removed change fees permanently, and just about every other carrier is offering free changes in light of the pandemic.

 But what if you want a refund?
-Well, you should wait until the airline cancels your flight.
+Well, you should wait until the airline cancels your flight or makes a significant change to your itinerary.
 That way, you’d be eligible to get your money back.

 This strategy even applies outside of these unprecedented times.
 Lots of things can wreak havoc on an airline’s operation, including weather, mechanical issues or crew strikes.
-When those things happen, you’ll be able to make free changes and get a refund if your flight ends up getting cancelled.
+When those things happen, you’ll be able to get a refund if your flight ends up getting cancelled.

 Featured image by Patrick T. Fallon/Bloomberg via Getty Images.